 Growth Drivers for Fintech Startups

-Market definition and segmentation can be difficult for many organizations because their products or services may cut across broad groups of individuals or companies.
-A key to useful audience segmentation is looking at how individual prospects make buying decisions, choose to purchase from you, and what similarities or differences exist in the buying process.
+Segmentation can be difficult for many organizations because their products or services may cut across broad groups of individuals or companies.
+A key to useful audience segmentation is looking at how individual prospects choose to purchase from you, and what similarities or differences exist in the buying process.

 - How do they decide to make a purchase?